 The island of Mauritius is known for having some of the best beaches and weather the world over.
 A popular destination particularly among global travelers, it’s situated in the Indian Ocean, an 11.5-hour flight from Europe, 9.5-hours from Asia, 6.5-hours from Perth and 4-hours from South Africa.
-The national airline Air Mauritius has multiple routes across the globe offering island seekers easy access to the jewel in the Indian Ocean crown.
+National airline Air Mauritius has multiple routes across the globe, offering island seekers easy access to the jewels in the Indian Ocean crown.

 Mauritius really is more than just a stunning beach location.
 It’s home to an incredibly unique community formed of African, Indian, French and Chinese cultures with a deep cultural history and humble heritage.
 The island is an experience of colors, stories, customs, sounds, and flavors that form a brilliant, heady mix.

 My trip from Johannesburg, South Africa to the island was easy enough.
 The island itself is small, but admittedly it took us about an hour to get from the airport to the hotel by transfer.